 The CC&R’s also specify the Homeowners Association’s right to enforce and define the roles and responsibilities of each member.
 All owners must comply with the rules, restrictions, limitations, conditions, and terms found within the CC&R’s.
 As an owner or potential member of an Association, reviewing the CC&R’s will provide insight into your rights and responsibilities.
 For example, you may learn that your CC&R’s contain restrictions on having visible satellite antennas or that your lawn must be mowed once per week.

 Most CC&R’s also specify the procedure for amendments or changes to the community and how the original terms have been modified, especially for a development that is older.
 Generally, state law requires the CC&R’s to be recorded in the county where the community is located, and a copy of the CC&R’s must be provided to an owner or potential owner prior to making a purchase within the development.

 Rules and Regulations:

-The rules and regulations provide specific details regarding things like trash in yards, prohibiting cars being parked along the street after dark, the number of swimmers allowed in the pool or the height limit of a fence.
-Because the Association is there to do what’s best for the community and the common good to maintain value in the development, these rules and regulations can sometimes create controversy and may be the cause of disputes between the HOA and the members.
+The rules and regulations provide specific details regarding things like trash in yards, prohibiting cars from being parked along the street after dark, the number of swimmers allowed in the pool, or the height limit of a fence.
+Because the Association is there to do what’s best for the community and the common good to maintain value in the development, these rules and regulations can sometimes create controversy and maybe the cause of disputes between the HOA and the members.